 Jeff's involvement with the Travis Roy Foundation began in 2001, when he volunteered to work the scoreboard at the first annual TRF WIFFLE ball tournament in Vermont, run by Pat O'Connor, a colleague at IBM.
 Jeff has been a part of the annual tournament ever since.
 Now that he is retired after 35 years as an electric engineer, Jeff has taken on the role of database manager for the Foundation, which is a perfect match for his skills.
 He is also enjoying his retirement by spending time with his grandchildren, reading, designing, building and flying high-power model rockets.

 Kate first learned of the Travis Roy Foundation as a paralegal assisting the attorney who worked on its establishment.
 After attending law school and working in the DC area, she returned to Massachusetts in 2009 and rediscovered the Foundation and its great work.
 She has volunteered to work on the Annual Spring Fling and chose to dedicate more time to the Foundation after being inspired by Travis and the work he does through the Foundation.
 Kate is excited to act as a liaison between the community and the Foundation.

-Kate is kept busy by her two boys, Avery, age 9 and Reilly, age 7.
+Kate is kept busy by her two boys.
 She enjoys reading, running and meeting new people.
 She is a graduate of Bowdoin College and Washington & Lee University School of Law.

 Lynn Edwards joined the TRF foundation last year after retiring from teaching sixth graders for 20 years.
 She has known Travis since his accident as he is a close cousin to Lynn's son-in-law, Trey Stowell.